Deborah Kenny: Writing

-Awards and media
+Awards, speaking, and media

-Kenny was selected and profiled by Bill Cosby in Oprah Winfrey's 2010 power list.
+Kenny was selected and profiled by Bill Cosby in Oprah Winfrey's "O" 2010 power list.
 She was also featured in Esquires annual Best & Brightest.
 She was honored as "Educator of the Year" at a presentation by New York City Schools Chancellor Joel Klein, and received the national "Educators who Perform" award at the Center for Education Reform gala in Washington, DC gala in Washington, DC.
+In addition, Kenny was honored with the Distinguished Alumni award from Columbia University Teachers College.